-Dangerous behaviour is that which is detrimental and will predictably result in injury or harm.
-This includes harm to self or others, damage to property or behaviour that would be considered criminal if the person was the age of criminal responsibility.
+Dangerous behaviour is that which is anti-social and will predictably result in injury or harm.
+This includes harm to self or others, damage to property or behaviour that would be considered criminal if the person was the age of criminal responsibility, such as racist abuse.

-Any of the difficult, detrimental or dangerous behaviour will be met with an agreed script (Appendix 2) by all staff.
+Anti-social behaviour will be met with an agreed script.
 Once the child is calm a range of strategies will be used to help unpick what has happened.
 If the situation was unable to be diffused, staff should remove the child from the situation with an adult and talk to the child about the situation.
 We call this Restorative Practice.